A short proof of the straightening theorem: Preliminaries and recollections

 \subsection{The contravariant and cartesian model structures}

 In the present section we recall the definitions of the contravariant and cartesian model structures.
 The former is originally due to Joyal \cite{Joyalqcatappl} and the extension to the latter to Lurie \cite{HTT}.
-We will only summarise what we need here; a more detailed discussion is contained in Section \ref{subsec:cocartesianmodelstruct} below.
+The proofs of these results are independent of the straightening theorem; particularly streamlined treatments have been given by Cisinski \cite[Section 4.1]{Cisinskibook} and Nguyen \cite{Nguyen,Nguyenthesis}.
+We will review these proofs in some detail in Section \ref{subsec:cocartesianmodelstruct} below, as we need some particular ingredients from them.

 \begin{definition} A map among simplicial sets is called \emph{right anodyne} if it lies in the weakly saturated class generated by the right horn inclusions $\Lambda_i^n \rightarrow \Delta^n$ with $0 < i \leq n$.
 A map is a \emph{right fibration} if it has the right lifting property with respect to right anodynes. \end{definition}